stefanZorcic/scaling-book/tpus.md

 Cross-lane reductions are much harder and involve a separate hardware unit called the XLU or "cross lane unit", which is slow and fairly expensive.

 **Comparison to GPUs:** For those familiar with NVIDIA GPUs, each ALU in the VPU is analogous to a CUDA core, and a single VPU lane is analogous to a "Warp Scheduler", i.e. the set of usually 32 CUDA Cores that perform SIMD arithmetic.
 Reductions within the lane are pretty easy, but if we need to cross lanes, we need to transit at least VMEM/XLU/SMEM which is much slower.
+See the [GPU section](../gpus) for more details.

 ### Scalar Core